Missouri River September Fly Fishing Forecast

 Again you may need your waders on before noon and your tank top after noon.
 Suns out, guns out.

 Precipitation for the month total about an inch and a half.
-It may have just rained that much in the last couple days.
-Honest.
+It rained that much last month in one day.
+Dousing many of our local fires.
+Thankfully!
 We can get some serious rain this month.
 These figures to the right are the averages.
 But you know with global warming and freaky weather patterns can bring us some unpredictable storms.